 Only 9 species of snake call our region of Eastern Ontario home.

 Of the seventeen species in Ontario, only 9 are found in our area.
-Our local expert Tobi Kiesewalter: key conservation issues for the snakes here include: maintaining habitat and increasing awareness of risks snakes face from road hazards and human persecution.
+According to Ontario Parks Interpretive Naturalist Tobi Kiesewalter (also MVFN guest speaker November 2007), key conservation issues for the snakes here include, maintaining habitat and increasing awareness of risks snakes face from road hazards and human persecution.
 Although none of Eastern Ontario’s snakes pose a danger to humans, they are often misunderstood or feared because they are rarely seen or when seen they may be mistaken for another species which could pose a danger.

 Surprisingly, although it is generally rare for snakes, five Eastern Ontario species do not lay eggs at all but give birth to live young.
 As a consequence hazards of the road are even more serious for these species if a gravid female is involved.